Immaculate nature, scenic views, turtles, and black sand beaches. That is Hawaii – a tropical paradise.

 Rates for RV camping in Hawaii vary depending on the campground and other factors.
 But usually, the prices range between USD$10 to USD$ 30 per night.
 If you are a Hawaiian resident, it might be a couple of dollars cheaper.

 What’s the biggest state park in Hawaii?

-Hawaii Volcanoes National Park is the biggest national park, as well as one of the most visited ones in Hawaii.
+Hawaii Volcanoes National Park is the biggest national park and one of the most visited ones in Hawaii.
 Spread on the Big Island, it’s also home to the state’s most active volcanoes – Kīlauea and Mauna Loa.

 Is there anything else I should know?

 Note that state parks in Hawaii are usually open Wednesday-Thursday only, so you might need to have a backup plan if you are staying on the islands for more than a week.
 You will also need a valid camping permit to stay in a Hawaiian state park.